Ararat Plain

 The Ararat Plain (Արարատյան դաշտ), called Iğdır Plain in Turkey (Iğdır Ovası), is one of the largest plains of the Armenian Highlands.
 It stretches west of the Sevan basin, at the foothills of the Gegham mountains.
 In the north, the plain borders on Mount Aragats, and Mount Ararat in the south.

-It is divided into two sections by the Aras River, the northern part located in Armenia, and the southern part in Turkey.
+It is divided into two sections by the Aras River, the northern part located in Armenia, and the southern part in modern Turkey.
 The Turkish part of the plain is an Important Bird Area.

 Etymology

 The Medieval Armenian historian Movses Khorenatsi recorded in his History of Armenia that the Ararat plain was named after King Ara the Handsome, the great-grandson of Amasya.

 Climate

+The climate of the Ararat Plain is continental and semi-arid with hot summers and cold winters.
+The annual precipitation is about 200-250 mm.
+Rainfall is rare in summer.
+In winter, precipitation usually falls as snow.

-The Ararat plain and the Sevan basin experience abundant sunshine and are the sunniest areas in Armenia, receiving about 2,700 hours of sunshine a year.
-The shortest duration of sunshine is in mid-mountain areas of the forest zone (about 2,000 hours).
+The Ararat Plain and the Lake Sevan basin experience abundant sunshine and are the sunniest areas in Armenia, receiving about 2,700 hours of sunshine a year.
+The shortest duration of sunshine is in the mid-mountain areas of the forest zone (about 2,000 hours).
 In the foothills, there is rarely a sunless day between the months of June and October.